-Washington, Ga., January 17, 1866.
+Washington, Ga, January 17, 1866.

-made with freedmen, which do not come up to the standard price laid down in circular 5, the planters are coming in from all quarters and are anxious to recontract with the laborers, and will give from twelve to thirteen dollars per month, or from one-quarter to one-half of the crop, or most any price, rather than have them take them away.
+CAPTAIN: On arriving at this place and circulating the report that contracts made with freedmen, which do not come up to the standard price laid down in circular 5, the planters are coming in from all quarters and are anxious to recontract with the laborers, and will give from twelve to thirteen dollars per month, or from one-quarter to one-half of the crop, or most any price, rather than have them take them away.
 The people acknowledge that the compensation is not enough; but they did not know that General Tillson had the power to remove them to other points where the freedmen could get better wages.
 Everything is very quiet, and the false reports circulated that when the freedmen were sent off by the bureau and sold into slavery have ceased.
 They state to the freedmen that such reports were untrue, and that the bureau intends to do well by them.
 Besides, the white people will do well by the freedmen and pay them the wages required by General Tillson, and are glad to do it.
 A large number of planters have come to Mr. McGuire's office to day to recontract with the freedmen, and admit they have not paid them a sufficient compensation for their labor.